mattmalec/Pterodactyl4J/README.md

 > <br /><br />Please make sure you are verifying that commits from my [GitHub user](https://github.com/mattmalec)
 > are signed using my GPG key.

-> :warning: My Discord account has been disabled for an unknown reason.
-If you need immediate assistance, please find me
-> on Telegram [here](https://t.me/Pterodactyl4J) or open an issue, as I'm unavailable on Discord.

 ## Creating the PteroApplication/PteroClient Object

 Creating the PteroApplication or PteroClient object is done via the PteroBuilder class.
 Depending on your use case, the PteroApplication/PteroClient object is created by calling `createApplication` or `createClient`.
 Make sure to set your application URL and token as necessary.